-The Corporation's financial results are impacted by changes in revenues resulting from variations in seasonal weather conditions, the fluctuations in electricity prices, and the timing and recognition of regulatory decisions.
-The Corporation's revenues tend to be higher in the first and third quarters of a year as a result of higher energy consumption for winter heating in the first quarter and air conditioning and cooling in the third quarter.
+The Corporation's quarterly results are impacted by changes in revenues resulting from variations in seasonal weather conditions, the fluctuations in electricity prices, and the timing and recognition of regulatory decisions.
+Consequently, the Corporation's revenues, all other things being equal, would tend to be higher in the first quarter as a result of higher energy consumption for winter heating, and in the third quarter due to air conditioning/cooling.
+A variation in the above trend was noted in 2013 and 2012, evidenced by higher revenue and cost of purchased power in the second quarters of both years, compared to the first quarters of both years.
+This variation was primarily due to an increase in commodity costs.